When I was 19 in university studying a business degree I learned about a concept called JIT – Just In Time.

 This is why I strongly believe in strategy and education.
 Most people are not afraid of hard work, but they don’t know how to invest their hard work to get the result they want.

-The Four Elements You Should Focus Your Kaizen On Each Day
+The Four Elements You Should Work On Each Day

 If you were to ask my advice on what activities to focus on every day I would tell you there are four things that matter most.

-These are the four most important goals that lead to the creation of a profitable blogging business.
+These are the four important goals that lead to the creation of a profitable content business.
 If you divide your time across these four activities each day and aim to make them your Kaizen – get a little bit better every day – your overall system will improve dramatically.

 1. Customer Acquisition

-This might sound mundane, but getting people to buy your products and services is how you make money.
+This might sound overly simple, but getting people to buy your products and services is how you make money.

 2. Product/Service Creation